Myra-Security-GmbH/myrasec-go/docs/statistics.md

 The structure of the returned data depends on the requested type.
 Data sources requested with type "stats" will be returned as an object with min/max/avg/sum keys as seen in "bytes_cached_stats" above.
 Responses for type "histogram" will contain multiple objects with the key "value", one object for every aggregation bucket.
 Please note that the `timestamp` used as key is in `milliseconds`.

 ## Query
+To fetch statistical data of your domains, you can use the QueryStatistics function.

 ### Example
 ```go